danielabar/meal_composer/docs/meal_plan_gen_todo.md

 # Meal Plan Generation TODOs

-- WIP instead of categories, allow food selection

-- why does algorithm sometimes come in below on protein?
+- WIP why does algorithm sometimes come in below on protein?

 - minor: wipe out text when search dropdown closes
 - Can we allow more than 5 foods? where does it start to break down?